 Q: I was contacted by a collection agency regarding my bill.
 What should I do?
 A: Patients who live outside of the South Branch Emergency Services response area (which includes most of Northern Hunterdon County) and do not supply insurance information, do not pay their outstanding balance, or receive reimbursement from their Insurance Company and do not forward those payments to our department to offset the costs in the service provided to you, will receive a notice from a Collection Agency.
 In that case, please contact the collection agency directly at 1-800-690-3857 to make arrangements to pay your outstanding balance.

 Q: What are the costs for an Emergency Ambulance Transport?
 A: We review our base rates at least annually, and may make adjustments at any time.
-Effective 2/1/2018 our 2020 BLS Emergency Transport rate is $1,000.00, plus $20.00 per mile charge.
+Our current BLS Emergency Transport rate is $1,000.00, plus $20.00 per mile charge.
 These are consistent with the industry, and are again used to help offset the costs of our service.
 Additional fees may be applied for specialized services such as extrication, rescue or advanced life support.

 Q: Why did I receive two separate bills for my Emergency Ambulance Transport?
 A: Advanced Life Support, or ALS Service, is provided by the Hunterdon Medical Center Mobile Intensive Care Unit for most of our call area.
 Depending on your insurance coverage, you may receive one combined bill, or two separate bills for the services provided by each agency.

 Q: I was not transported by an Ambulance, however still received a bill for service.
 Why?
 A: Patients who receive care from a responding Emergency Medical Ambulance, but then decline transportation by the BLS Ambulance to the Hospital for follow up care, will receive a $250 bill for service.
 This helps ensure replacement of equipment used, as well as ensuring a staffed, equipped, ready to response ambulance was available to respond to your medical emergency.

 Proudly Serving the Town of Clinton, Clinton Township, Lebanon Borough, High Bridge Borough, Hampton Borough, Glen Gardner Borough and portions of Franklin, Bethlehem and Union Townships since 1953